Frida Vogels

-Frida Vogels (born 9 January 1930 in Soest) is a Dutch writer, known especially for her partly autobiographical trilogy De harde kern ("The hard core"), the second part of which was awarded the inaugural Libris Prize in 1994.
-Vogels is noted for the close connection between her work and her life, as well as for her low profile: she did not appear at the presentation of the Libris Prize, and there are no photographs published of her.
-Vogels lives in Bologna, Italy.
+Frida Vogels (9 January 1930 – 6 July 2026) was a Dutch writer, known especially for her partly autobiographical trilogy De harde kern, the second part of which was awarded the inaugural Libris Prize in 1994.
+Vogels is noted for the close connection between her work and her life, as well as for her low profile: she did not appear at the presentation of the Libris Prize, and there are very few photographs published of her.
+Vogels was born in Soest, and she lived, worked and died in Bologna, Italy.

-Career
+Life and career

-Vogels' literary career began with De harde kern, on which she had been at work for four decades; the first volume was published in 1992.
+Vogels' literary career began with De harde kern, on which she had worked for four decades; the first volume was published in 1992.
 The Libris Prize for the second volume, published 1993, garnered her commercial and critical success; the third volume, a collection of poems, was published in 1994.
-Since then she has published eight of the sixteen planned volumes of her diaries, and in 2011 a booklet containing diary entries of Aunt Lucietta, an aunt of her husband.
+Since then she has published 11 of the 16 planned volumes of her diaries, and in 2011 a booklet containing diary entries of Aunt Lucietta, an aunt of her husband.

-As an editor, Vogels selected texts by Dutch author Bert Weijde (1932-1986) for a posthumously published collection Onder het ijs ("Under the ice").
+As an editor, Vogels selected texts by Dutch author Bert Weijde (1932–1986) for a posthumously published collection Onder het ijs.
 She has also inspired other authors: she and Weijde were friends of J. J. Voskuil, and she appears in his Bij nader inzien as Henriëtte Fagel; conversely, Voskuil appears in De harde kern as Jacob.

-Vogels also translates from Italian to Dutch, and has rendered works by Giacomo Debenedetti, Primo Levi, Cesare Pavese, and Salvatore Satta.
+She also translated from Italian to Dutch, and rendered works by Giacomo Debenedetti, Primo Levi, Cesare Pavese, and Salvatore Satta.

+Vogels died on 6 July 2026, at the age of 96.